Dehydration in Adults: Identifying the Causes and Symptoms

 What Causes Mild to Moderate Dehydration in Adults?

-Some causes of dehydration are more common that others.
+Some causes of dehydration are more common than others.
 People often become dehydrated due to illness, chronic conditions, physical activity, or environmental conditions.
 Any physical activity that gets your heart rate pumping and causes you to sweat can ultimately leave you feeling dehydrated.

 Chronic Conditions that Dehydrate You